pyrocko/pyrocko/doc/source/library/examples/gf_forward.rst

     :align: center
     :width: 90%

     Synthetic LOS displacements from a flower-structure made of one strike-slip fault and one thrust fault.
-LOS as for Sentinel-1 satellite (Look Angle:
+LOS as for Sentinel-1 satellite (Look Angle: 36°, Heading: -76°).
-    36., Heading:-76).
 Positive motion toward the satellite.

 Download :download:`gf_forward_example4.py </../../examples/gf_forward_example4.py>`